Yesterday was the only Christmas Eve I ever spent alone. Maybe I would not have enjoyed it had I not had options to be with friends.

 So, back to the car, trade out the wheels, sign on the line, an hour later I'm at the party.

-already knew.
+A fun party it was, too.
+I met all the cousins and friends I'd missed up to now, got reacquainted with those I already knew.
 We partied into the night at her house, after the hall time was over.
 I was the first one to the house and I noticed a deer.
 As I was walking toward it to get a closer look, others drove up and the deer bounded off.
 She really does live in the woods.
 Lovely.

 So on Monday I made my way to the Les Schwab Tire Center, the replacement tire cost 50% of new, although I only had seven thousand miles on it.
 I'm happy with that though, I thought I'd have to pay full price anyway.